chipwillman/VendAPI.Net/README.md

 3. Click on Advanced -> Port Forwarding
 4. Set the server address to the computer with the printer's IP address (192.168.1.7)
 5. Set the External Port Start and External Port End to your port (55021)
-6. Set the Internal Port to 80
+6. Set the Internal Port Start to 80
+7. Set the Remote IP Address to
-7. Save
+8. Save

 ## Setup the web application